jlangch/venice/doc/readme/pdf.md

      typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum."""))
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+     """)

   ; render the PDF, and save it
   (-<> text